Steve Goodman: Personal life

 Goodman was born on Chicago's North Side to a middle-class Jewish family.
 He began writing and performing songs as a teenager.
-He graduated from Maine East High School in Park Ridge, Illinois, in 1965, where he was a classmate of Hillary Clinton.
-During high school he began his public singing career by leading the junior choir at Temple Beth Israel in Albany Park.
+He graduated from Maine East High School in Park Ridge, Illinois, in 1965, where he was a classmate of Hillary Clinton's.
+During high school, he began his public singing career by leading the junior choir at Temple Beth Israel in Albany Park.
 In the fall of 1965, he entered the University of Illinois and pledged the Sigma Alpha Mu fraternity.
-In college he formed a cover band called The Juicy Fruits, with Goodman on lead guitar, Ron Banyon on rhythm guitar, Steve Hartmann on bass, and Elliot Englehardt on drums.
+In college, he formed a cover band called the Juicy Fruits, with Goodman on lead guitar, Ron Banyon on rhythm guitar, Steve Hartmann on bass, and Elliot Englehardt on drums.
 He left college after one year to pursue his musical career.
-In the early spring of 1967, Goodman went to New York, staying for a month in a Greenwich Village brownstone across the street from the Cafe Wha?, where he performed regularly.
+In the early spring of 1967, Goodman went to New York City, staying for a month in a Greenwich Village brownstone across the street from the Cafe Wha?, where he performed regularly.

 Returning to Chicago, he intended to restart his education.
-In 1968 Goodman began performing at the Earl of Old Town and The Dangling Conversation coffeehouse and attracted a following.
+In 1968, Goodman began performing at the Earl of Old Town and The Dangling Conversation coffeehouse with John Prine and Gary Growden, and attracted a following.
 By 1969, Goodman was a regular performer in Chicago, while attending Lake Forest College.
-During this time Goodman supported himself by singing advertising jingles.
-It was during this time he discovered the cause of his continuous fatigue was actually leukemia.
+During this time, Goodman supported himself by singing advertising jingles.
+Also during this time, he discovered the cause of his continuous fatigue was actually leukemia.
 This led him to drop out of school again to pursue his music full time.

-In September 1969 he met Nancy Pruter (sister of R&B writer Robert Pruter), who was attending college and working as a waitress.
+In September 1969, he met Nancy Pruter (sister of rhythm and blues writer Robert Pruter), who was attending college and working as a waitress.
 They were married in February 1970.
-Though he experienced periods of remission, Goodman never felt that he was living on anything other than borrowed time, and some critics, listeners and friends have said that his music reflects this sentiment.
+Though he experienced periods of remission, Goodman never felt that he was living on anything other than borrowed time, and some critics, listeners, and friends have said that his music reflects this sentiment.
 His wife, writing in the liner notes to the posthumous collection No Big Surprise, characterized him this way:

 Basically, Steve was exactly who he appeared to be: an ambitious, well-adjusted man from a loving, middle-class Jewish home in the Chicago suburbs, whose life and talent were directed by the physical pain and time constraints of a fatal disease which he kept at bay, at times, seemingly by willpower alone....
 Steve wanted to live as normal a life as possible, only he had to live it as fast as he could....
 He extracted meaning from the mundane.